ChrizTahFah/ChrizHUD/README.md

 ChrizHUD
 ========

-My custom HUD.
-I will try to update it more frequently than I have been in the past.
-Add me if you have any questions or tweaks that you want to make to the HUD.
+My custom HUD..Add me if you have any questions or tweaks that you want to make to the HUD.
 The HUD in its current form is what I like to use and it will obviously not be for everyone!
+I do tend to make little tweaks to colors and positioning so if you always want the most updated version that I am currently using check back frequently for updates.

 This HUD comes with and without the built in crosshair.